Overview

 - Navigate to Settings -> WP-FB AutoConn.

-- If you're using BuddyPress, a Facebook button will automatically be added to its built-in login panel.
-If not, navigate to Appearance -> Widgets and add the WP-FB AutoConnect widget to your sidebar.
+- If you're using BuddyPress, a Facebook button will now automatically appear in its built-in login widget.
+Otherwise, navigate to Appearance -> Widgets and add the WP-FB AutoConnect widget to your sidebar.

 Customizing